AishwaryaCodes/Aish-nasa-dashboard/README.md

 ### Backend
 - Fastify server with structured routes
-- Calls NASA NeoWs API and normalizes the response
+- Calls NASA NeoWs API and returns a normalized payload tailored for the UI.
 - Provides a clean API for the frontend
 - Includes OpenAPI 3 schema and Swagger UI